 - it would facilitate the retention of a roof form and/or chimneys that are visible from the public realm, or a roof or any feature that the relevant statement of significance identifies as contributing to the significance of the heritage building or streetscape; - it would maintain the perception of the three-dimensional form and depth of the building; and - a lesser setback would detract from the character of the streetscape when viewed directly or obliquely along the street.

-2.5 Overall Building Height Requirements
+2.5 Building Height Requirements

-Development must not exceed the heights shown on Maps 1 and 2, as applicable.
+Development should not exceed the heights shown on Map 1.